AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 ---
-title: Ingest Experience Platform audiences
+title: Ingest and use Experience Platform audiences
-description: Explains how to ingest Experience Platform audiences into Customer Journey Analytics for further analysis.
+description: Explains how to ingest and use Experience Platform audiences into Customer Journey Analytics for further analysis.
 solution: Customer Journey Analytics
 feature: Use Cases
 exl-id: cb5a4f98-9869-4410-8df2-b2f2c1ee8c57
 role: Admin
 ---
-# Ingest Experience Platform audiences
+# Ingest and use Experience Platform audiences

 This use case explores an interim solution to ingest Experience Platform audiences into Customer Journey Analytics.
 These audiences might have been created in the Experience Platform Segment Builder, or Adobe Audience Manager, or other tools, and are stored in Real-time Customer Profile.
 The audiences consist of a set of Profile IDs, along with any applicable attributes, events, and more.
 You want to bring that audience data into Customer Journey Analytics for further analysis.